 Available Riders: Great Add-ons for Permanent Policies

-Life insurance riders are features that can be added to policies in order to provide benefits that aren’t normally included.
-Fidelity offers a number of optional add-ons for policyholders looking to get more from their coverage.
+Life insurance riders are features that can be added to policies to provide benefits that aren’t normally included.
+Fidelity offers several optional add-ons for policyholders looking to get more from their coverage.
 Not all riders are available with all policy types; for example, we could find no riders available for term life policies.

 Fidelity Life offers the following riders on permanent insurance policies: